 Sr Patricia Walker at St Vincent’s Private Hospital, MelbournePrint

-As a member of the Pastoral Services Team at St Vincent’s Private Hospital in Melbourne, there is not too much that Sr Patricia Walker has not encountered.
+As a member of the Pastoral Services Team at St Vincent’s Private Hospital in Melbourne, there as not too much that Sr Patricia Walker did not encountered…

 “The whole range of human emotions is in evidence, and Pastoral Care Practitioners need to be prepared for everything,” she said, sitting in the Pastoral Care Offices in Fitzroy’s SVPH.